utility-library/documentation/docs/client/advanced_script_creation/n3d/CreateNui3d.md

 # CreateNui3d
-Create a 3d nui in the game, simply render a htlm page in a DUI
+Create a 3d nui in the game, simply render a html page in a DUI

 | Argument    | Data Type | Needed                                   | Default | Description                    |
 |-------------|-----------|------------------------------------------|---------|--------------------------------|